From the Desks of Mr. Mannarino & Ms. Jakob:

 Mr. Mannarino's Busy Day:

 Period 1: Math 8

 4: Algebra 2

-C.S. won Ms. Jakob's Guess the Number of Candy Corns for Halloween!
+E.G. won Ms. Jakob's 'Guess How Many Candy Corns for Halloween.'

 Nova visited the Ringwood Manor, Ringwood, NJ.
 The students and staff toured the beautiful mansion with a tour guide, who explained the early life of the manor.

 Several Nova Students attended a mainstream World History class field trip to the Holocaust Museum in New York City.

 Nova students visited The Sterling Hill Mine in Ogdensburg, NJ on March 22nd.
 Students visited the exhibit hall where they had a scavenger hunt for 5 items.
 Then we went on to visit the Museum of Fluorescence and then on to the Underground Zinc Mine.
 We had an excellent tour guide who kept the students engaged.
 Students chose a fluorescent rock as a souvenir.

 Nova North's Annual Picnic at Pascack Brook Park, Westwood